AlexandruIca/HomeWork/docs/README.md

 ```
 will draw a circle starting at (x, y) with radius = r.

+Keep in mind that the top left of the window is coordinate (0, 0).
+Both x(horizontal axis) and y(vertical axis) increase from there.

-To draw only the outline of a primitive you can prepend 'outline\_' for every function except line and point:
+To draw only the outline of a primitive you can prepend 'outline\_' for every function except line and point.
+They take the same parameters as normal functions:
 ```c++
 outline_rectangle(...);
 outline_triangle(...);